drawm/ezelement/README.md

 > Custom elements made easy
 ---

 EZ Element is a no-dependency, easy to grasp, custom element helper.
-Its goal is to makes working with custom elements easy enough you reconsider using other library (ie: React, Vue & friends)
+Its goal is to make working with custom elements easy enough you reconsider using other libraries (ie: React, Vue & friends)

 Based on the same principles of [contemplating](https://github.com/drawm/contemplating/)